Quebec College of Physicians

 The Collège des médecins du Québec (CMQ), or Quebec College of Physicians, is a professional organization responsible for setting educational standards for physicians, regulating the practice of medicine, and policing its members at the provincial level in Quebec.
 Its mission is to promote quality medical care in order to protect the public.
 Membership with the CMQ is mandatory in order to practice medicine within the province of Quebec, Canada.

 History

 Originally incorporated in 1847, it was then called the College of Physicians and Surgeons of Lower Canada, and established its own regulations for the study and practice of medicine.
-The CMQ had Dr. Daniel Arnoldi as its first president.
-Some of the physicians who presided over the CMQ include Dr. Wolfred Nelson and Dr. Emmanuel Persillier-Lachapelle.
+The CMQ had Daniel Arnoldi as its first president.
+Some of the physicians who presided over the CMQ include Wolfred Nelson and Emmanuel Persillier-Lachapelle.
 In 1974, the name changed to the Corporation professionnelle des médecins du Québec (CPMQ).

 In 1994, the CMQ headquarters moved to 2170 René-Lévesque Boulevard West, in Montreal, and then, on 1 May 2016, moved to its current location at 1250 René-Lévesque West, Suite 3500.